Primordial black holes formation in inflationary $F(R)$ models with scalar fields: inflationary model suitable for PBH formation

 are presented in Figs.~\ref{Trajectory}--\ref{inlparamN}.
 In Fig.~\ref{Trajectory}, we demonstrate a typical evolution of the Hubble parameters and scalar field in the model proposed.
 In Fig.~\ref{slrparamN}, one can see two slow-roll stages and the violation of the slow-roll regime between them.
 The values of the inflationary parameters $n_s$, $r$, and $A_s$ at $N=0$ are presented in Fig.~\ref{inlparamN}.

-The choice of model parameters given by formula~(\ref{modelparam}) is not unique.
-Tables~\ref{TablParam1} and \ref{TablParam2} demonstrate that different values of the model parameters can lead to suitable inflationary scenarios with different values of the inflationary parameters, the duration of the first stage of inflation $N_{*}$ and the total duration of inflation $N_{tot}$.
+The choice of model parameters in formula (\ref{modelparam}) is not unique.
+Tables \ref{TablParam1} and \ref{TablParam2} show that different values of these parameters can lead to viable inflationary scenarios with different inflationary parameters.
+The duration of the first stage of inflation, $N_*$, and the total duration of inflation, $N_{e}$, can vary depending on the chosen values of the parameters.
+The field $\phi_0$ is determined by the condition $n_s(\phi_0) = 0.974$.
+After that, the parameter $m$ is selected such that $A_s(\phi_0) = 2.1 \cdot 10^{-9}$.

+The value of the parameter $\delta$ is important for both stages of inflation as shown in Table~\ref{TablParam1}, whereas the value of parameter $d$ determines duration of the second stage of inflation only.
+So, choosing $\delta$ and fixing other parameters, one can get suitable inflationary parameters, after this we can fix $\delta$ and change $d$ to get scenarios with the same inflationary parameters but different duration of the second stage and, therefore, different values of the PBH mass (see Table~\ref{TablParam2}).
+For example, at $\delta=2.0\cdot10^{-4}$ and $d=0.001$, the value of $N_{e}$ is too large, $N_{e}=70.3$.
+To decrease this value we increase value of $d$.
+At $d=0.005$ and values of other parameters as in Table~\ref{TablParam1}, we obtain $N_{e}=63.3$ and $M_{PBH}\approx1.63\cdot10^{-15}M_{\bigodot}$.
+The values of the inflationary parameters $n_s$ and $r$ as well as the value of $N_*$ remain the same as in the first row of Table~\ref{TablParam1}.
 It is easy to see that the model does not contradict the observational data for the chosen values of parameter.
-The value of the field $\phi_0$ is fixed by the condition $n_s(\phi_0)=0.974$, after this the value of the parameter $m$ is chosen such that $A_s(\phi_0)=2.1\cdot 10^{-9}$.

 If PBH mass belongs to the following interval $10^{-17}\,M_{\bigodot}\leqslant M_{PBH}\leqslant 10^{-12} M_{\bigodot}$, where $M_{\bigodot}$ is the Solar mass, then this PBH can be considered as a part of dark matter~\cite{Ozsoy:2023ryl}.
-As shown in Table~\ref{TablParam}, the proposed $F(R,\chi)$ model gives the masses of the PBH from this interval at $0.0008\leqslant d\leqslant 0.0010$.
+As shown in Table~\ref{TablParam2}, the proposed $F(R,\chi)$ model gives the masses of the PBH from this interval at $0.0001\leqslant d\leqslant 0.0010$.